 The Lost Mine of Phandelver is recommended for new D&D players and DMs.
 It’s a great way to introduce folks to D&D, and you can find it in the D&D Starter Set.
 Playing through the whole adventure will take surviving characters to 5th level.
 You can play this at home or as a part of an in-store play event if your store has one.
 It will take several play sessions to complete it.
 Once again, tracking this adventure on a D&D Adventurers League log sheet makes it official -- you get to keep all your rewards no matter where you go next!

-Play Defiance in Phlan and other D&D Expeditions adventures
+Play City of Danger and other D&D Expeditions adventures

 This is recommended for more experienced players who want to be immersed in a “living style” campaign.
-Defiance in Phlan is a very short introductory adventure (it takes about an hour to play one of the five mini-adventures contained within it).
-It debuts at Gen Con Indy and will be available for stores and conventions in September.
-It’s also one of the first adventures of the D&D Expeditions program, which contains mostly four-hour self-contained adventures that showcase how the Tyranny of Dragons is affecting the Moonsea region of the Forgotten Realms.
+City of Danger is a very short introductory adventure (it takes less than two hours to play one of the five mini-adventures contained within it).
+It debuts at select conventions in March and is available widely in April.
+It’s also part of the D&D Expeditions adventure suite, which contains many self-contained, one session adventures that showcase how the Elemental Evil storyline is affecting the Moonsea region of the Forgotten Realms.

 How to Get a Game Going